Landscape connectivity: Connectivity metrics

+Data structures

+Connectivity can usually be described as a graph or network, i.e. a set of nodes (possibly representing discrete populations or sampling sites) connected by edges (describing the presence or strength of connectivity).
+Depending on the type of connectivity being described, this could range from a simple undirected and unweighted graph (with edges perhaps representing the presence or absence of a shared species), to a directed, weighted, layered or temporal graph (with edges perhaps representing flows of individuals through time).
+Representing connectivity as a graph is often useful, both for data visualisation purposes, and analyses.
+For instance, graph theory algorithms are often used to identify central populations that maintain connectivity (betweenness centrality), or clusters of populations with strong intra-connectivity and weak inter-connectivity (modularity optimization).

+Various data structures exist for storing and operating on graph data.
+Of particular note are array representations, often called connectivity matrices for two-dimensional arrays (as is usually the case for graphs without temporal variability).
+For example, the time-mean potential connectivity between a set of populations could be represented as a matrix $\mathbf{M}_{ij}$, with each element giving the dispersal ability from population $i$ to population $j$.
+Many ecological models rely on this matrix representation.
+For instance, the matrix product $\mathbf{M}_{ij}^n$ may represent the likelihood of dispersal from population $i$ to population $j$ over $n$ steps of dispersal and, when combined with other demographic processes, the eigenvalues of $\mathbf{M}_{ij}$ may represent the metapopulation growth rate.

 Software

 Typically, the "natural" form of connectivity as an ecological property perceived by organisms is modeled as a continuous surface of permeability, which is the corollary to disturbance.
 This can be accomplished by most geographic information systems (GIS) able to model in grid/raster format.
 A critical component of this form of modeling is the recognition that connectivity and disturbance are perceived and responded to differently by different organisms and ecological processes.
 This variety in responses is one of the most challenging parts of attempting to represent connectivity in spatial modeling.
 Typically, the most accurate connectivity models are for single species/processes and are developed based on information about the species/process.
 There is little, and often no evidence that spatial models, including those described here, can represent connectivity for the many species or processes that occupy many natural landscapes.
 The disturbance-based models are used as the basis for the binary representations of connectivity as paths/corridor/linkages through landscapes described below.